Resterland/rlwebshop/README.md

 # rlwebshop

-> requires aimeos extension
+> requires extcode/cart extension

-This is my extension for setting up my webshop solution based on the aimeos shop extension.
+This is my extension for setting up my webshop solution based on the cart shop extension.

 ## Installation